niksprog/test_api/README.md

 # Vessels Reports API

-Create a **RESTful API** with Laravel 5.5 that serves vessels reports from the provided csv files.
+Create a **RESTful API** with Laravel 5.5 that serves vessels reports based on the provided csv files.
 Use the reports.csv and vessels.csv files as your data source and import them into a database schema of your choice.

 Columns supplied are the following: